Tick season has arrived…

 Food grade diatomaceous earth (DE) is a non-toxic powder.
 It consists of …

-Tick prevention doesn’t need to be a chemical-based treatment.
-There a many natural repellents that you can use to give your dog a healthy, chemical-free life.
+Tick repellent for dogs doesn’t need to be a chemical-based treatment.
+There many natural repellents that you can use to give your dog a healthy, chemical-free life.